VoiceAssistantOS/.github/profile/README.md

 Currently this project hasn't been released yet, but check back later for updates and releases!

 For documentation, see [the documentaion repository](https://github.com/VoiceAssistantOS/docs), for releases see [the main repository](https://github.com/github.com/VoiceAssistantOS/vaOS).

+(We have a really good logo right???
+I made it with gimp in like 10 minutes lol)